Skip To Main Content

 Enrollment steadily increased, and in 1986 Daniel Kerns Jr. became assistant head of school and academic dean.
 Three years later he was appointed head of school, the first lay leader, and Sister Mary Berchmans Hannan took the newly formed position of president.

-The Salesian Network was started in 1988, which was a way of naming and explaining Visitation charism, which the Sisters had always shared by example.
+In 1988, the Salesian Network was formed as a way of naming and explaining Visitation charism, which the Sisters had always shared by example.
 In acknowledgement of the fact that lay faculty and staff were the school’s future, the next year began with a fundraising effort, the Century III Endowment Fund, for faculty enrichment and salaries, as well as student scholarships.

 The 1993 Fire, the Bicentennial, and Beyond